dimantha1234/pipedream/component-api-new.md

 ### Deploy

-blah blah blah
+On deploy, Pipedream creates an instance of a saved component and invokes the optional `Activate()` hook.
+A unique deployed component ID is generated for the component.

+You can deploy a component via the [CLI, UI or API](#management).

 ### Update

-On update, Pipedream:

-1. Invokes the `Deactivate()` hook
-2. Updates a deployed component with the latest code and props
-3. Invokes the `Activate()` hook
+On update, Pipedream, invokes the optional `Deactivate()` hook, updates the code and props for a deployed component, and then invokes the optional `Activate()` hook.
+The deployed component ID is not changed by an update operation.

 ### Delete

-On delete, Pipedrea
+On delete, Pipedream invokes the optional `Deactivate()` hook and deletes the component instance.

 ## Hooks